 Today I have four children (and counting!).
 I want to hold onto the joy, the laughter, the chubby cheeks and fine baby hair.
 I want them to be able to look back and know what their childhoods were like, full of love and innocence and possibilities.
 I want to watch and remember the CHANGE.
 I love how they are growing up from pink-faced giggling chubby babies, and growing into their distinct personalities.
 I want to remember the seriousness and the look in their eyes where I can see new ideas taking shape.
 I want to remember them running into my arms for ferocious bear hugs.
 I want to remember their smiles and tinkling giggles and roaring laughter.
 And so I photograph.

 My husband and I have four children – two boys and two girls.
-Our boys are starting 1st and 2nd grade this year.
-We enjoy camping, Little League, going to drive-in movies, and visiting the zoo.
+We enjoy camping, rec soccer, going to drive-in movies, and visiting the zoo.

 I have a bachelor’s degree in Clinical Laboratory Science from Wright State University.
 I have held a certification as a Medical Technologist and worked in a hospital laboratory since 2006.